-The majority of research investigating developmental changes in the neural organization of the face-processing system has focused on understanding how activation within discrete nodes, of the network change as a function of age.
-Many studies have investigated age-related changes in the magnitude of the face-related neural response within posterior "core" regions (64-70).
-These results indicate that the response properties of the neural regions supporting face processing change in the transition from childhood to adolescence as well as between adolescence and early adulthood.
-For example, unlike adults, young children (aged 5-8 years) do not exhibit consistent group-level face-related activation (71, 72) (see Figure 3).
-When these regions are defined within individual participants, there is a linear relation between the size/volume of these functional regions and age: a result that has been replicated and extended in other studies (66, 67, 73).
-This increase in volume of the right FFA is reportedly related to face, but not object, recognition behavior in older adolescents (ages 12-16 years) (67).
-Furthermore, although young adolescents (11-14 years) evince adult-like topography for face-selective core regions in the right hemisphere, the representational capacity of these regions to encode individual faces is not mature until early adulthood (73).
-Similarly, there are age-related increases during adolescence in the response profile of the fusiform gyrus during emotional expression processing (74).
+The majority of research investigating developmental changes in the neural organization of the faceprocessing system has focused on understanding how activation within discrete nodes of the network change as a function of age.
+Many studies have investigated age-related changes in the magnitude of the face-related neural response within posterior 'core' regions.
+68-74 These results indicate that the response properties of the neural regions supporting face processing change in the transition from childhood to adolescence as well as between adolescence and early adulthood.
+For example, unlike adults, young children (aged 5-8 years) do not exhibit consistent group-level face-related activation^{75,76} (see Figure 3).
+When these regions are defined within individual participants, there is a linear relation between the size/ volume of these functional regions and age, a result that has been replicated and extended in other studies.^{70,71,77} This increase in volume of the right FFA is reportedly related to face, but not object, recognition behavior in older adolescents (ages 12-16 years).71 Furthermore, although young adolescents (11-14 years) evince adult-like topography for face-selective core regions in the right hemisphere, it appears that the precision with which the information associated with individual faces is represented in these regions is not mature until early adulthood.77 Similarly, task-specific activations in posterior regions, for example, in the fusiform gyrus (such as that associated with emotional expression processing) increase during adolescence.78

-Among the extended regions, there are consistent findings of age-related changes in childhood and adolescence in the response profile of the amygdala during processing of emotional expressions (e.g., (75, 76).
-Much less work has investigated developmental changes in the properties of the other extended regions (i.e., vmPFC, PCC, anterior temporal pole).
-Three studies reported that children or adolescents produced larger signal changes in several of these extended regions during implicit processing of faces (i.e., participants button pressed when the background of an image containing a face changed color, or when any image appeared) (77-79).
-These findings converge to reveal that activation within the core face-processing regions grow in size with age and become more computationally precise during childhood and adolescence.
-There is a less clear pattern of results indicating how the properties of the extended regions change with development.
+Among the extended regions, there are also age-related changes in the response profile of the amygdala in childhood and adolescence during processing of emotional expressions (e.g., Refs 79 and 80).
+Much less work has investigated developmental changes in the properties of the other extended regions (i.e., ventromedial prefrontal cortex (vmPFC), posterior cingulate cortex (PCC), and anterior temporal pole).
+Three studies reported that children or adolescents produced larger signal changes in several of these extended regions during implicit processing of faces (i.e., participants button pressed